esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 EOF
 ```
 :::caution
-1. The username you specify in `user` parameter, should match the common name of the certificate
+1. The username you specify in `user` parameter is the "superuser" for the MQTT broker.
+This user
-you created above.
+is allowed to subscribe and publish to/from any topic.
+Create a separate certificate for this user,
+with `CN=esthesis-platform`.
 2. If you have used different topic names than the default ones, change the topic names accordingly.
 :::